-a.
-Above grade structured parking should be visually separated at the ground level from all public sidewalks and streets by means of active storefront uses as described above.
+- a.
+Above-grade structured parking should be visually separated at the ground level from all public sidewalks and streets by means of active storefront uses as described above.
 Such parking should be accessed, to the maximum extent possible, from east-west streets or rear service lanes.
-Access driveways along Front Street should be avoided.
+Access driveways along Front Street should be avoided. - b.

-b.
 Existing and/or expanded surface parking lots within the Front Street/Riverfront Corridor should be well landscaped.
 In addition to the landscaped area requirements for surface parking provided in the zoning ordinance, surface lots shall provide at least one tree for every four parking spaces, distributed throughout the lot.
 Surface lots shall be screened from the public sidewalk with low walls, planters, or hedges.
-Structured and encapsulated parking will be permitted to be built to the property line adjacent to the levee, provided that it is completely screened from view, and that the top of the deck is below the level of the promenade.